haojian/haojian.github.io/misc_quotes.md

 ==============

 ```
-Ubicomp is about the experience rather than the computers.
-Learned from Beth  @ Gatech.
+Beth  @ Gatech.
 (1) Sharing the infrastructure has never been true.
 Everything is still mine, mine, mine.
 (2) Ubicomp is not just about making devices invisible.

+Take away: Ubicomp is about making the experience invisible rather than just the computers.
 ```